Freedom of information

 Details of the actual charges, if any, relating to your request will be notified to you in writing.

-You may appeal any decision issued by the Authority by writing to the Freedom of Information Officer seeking an Internal Review of the matter.
+You may appeal any decision issued by us by writing to the Freedom of Information Officer seeking an internal review of the matter.
 A fee of €30 (€10 for medical card holders) normally applies for such an appeal.
 There is no fee for internal review applications concerning only personal information relating to oneself or in relation to a decision to impose a fee or deposit.

-You should make such an appeal within 4 weeks from the date of response (although late appeals may be permitted in certain circumstances).
-The appeal will involve a complete reconsideration of the matter by a more senior member of staff of the Authority and a decision will be communicated to you within 3 weeks.
+You should make such an appeal within four weeks of the date of response (although late appeals may be permitted in certain circumstances).
+The appeal will involve a complete reconsideration of the matter by one our more senior members of staff and we will let you know of the decision within three weeks.

 The Information Commissioner,